 military service abroad.
 The third and youngest son, John Lodge Percival, was at school in Richmond, but is said to have left and come home in order to help with the

 By 1920 the Percivals of Gunnerside were very well established as local farmers, hay and livestock dealers, carters, carriers and grocers.
-All three of Lodge
+With James home again, all three of Lodge

 Williams, and a Ford was duly acquired in or around May 1921.
 Family tradition has it that this vehicle could carry 14 passengers or a ton of meal.
 If so,